MSFTserver/AltStalker/readme.md

-## there are 6 total branches being worked on for this Website:
+## 6 branches being worked on for this Website:

 ##### - [MASTER](https://github.com/MSFTserver/AltStalker)